Lunas, Hérault

-Lunas ([lynas]; Lunaç) is a commune in the Hérault department in southern France.
+Lunas ([lynas]; Lunaç) is a former commune in the Hérault department in southern France.
+On 1 January 2025, it was merged into the new commune of Lunas-les-Châteaux.

 It is situated on the D35 between Lodève and Bédarieux.

 Geography

 Climate

 Lunas has a warm-summer mediterranean climate (Köppen climate classification Csb).
 The average annual temperature in Lunas is 13.4 C. The average annual rainfall is 1146.0 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 21.8 C, and lowest in January, at around 5.7 C. The highest temperature ever recorded in Lunas was 41.0 C on 12 August 2003; the coldest temperature ever recorded was -10.4 C on 2 March 2005.